Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-Of the innovations, it is worth noting that now SPen with Bluetooth, as in the Note line of smartphones since last year.
+Among the innovations, it is worth noting that now SPen with Bluetooth, as in the Note line of smartphones since last year.
 This allows you to use it as a remote control in different applications.
 At the same time, not only the button works, but also gestures in the air: horizontal, vertical and circular.
-Of course, you can remotely control the camera (which makes it no longer so useless in the tablet) and a number of other applications.
-So, for example, for presentations S Pen as a remote control is very suitable.
+Of course, you can remotely control the camera (which makes it no longer so useless on a tablet) and a number of other applications.
+So, for example, the S Pen as a remote control is very suitable for presentations.

 How convenient is DeX mode and what can you really do on the Samsung Galaxy Tab S6?